sleekweasel/CgiAdbRemote/README.md

 Medium

 0. M. Experimental...
-Support for 'input sendevent' for devices with a primitive 'input' command. http://cjix.info/blog/misc/internal-input-event-handling-in-the-linux-kernel-and-the-android-userspace/
+Support for 'input sendevent' for devices with a primitive 'input' command.
 0. M. Experimental...
 Try to support a long slow drag: mouse down, long pause with screen updates, mouse up.
+0. H. Make the server multi-threaded, but only per device: serial access is good for typing!
+0. H. See whether it's worth persisting the adb connections per device.

+Low

 0. H. Something to read the keymap files from the device(s), to present 'fancy keys' buttons.
 0. H. Some means to display whether the phone is in standby ('off') = adb shell dumpsys power ... mPowerState=0/1

-Low

-0. H. Make the server multi-threaded, but only per device: serial access is good for typing!
-0. H. See whether it's worth persisting the adb connections per device.

 License: share and enjoy, but attribute me please.